deep-sea-tactics/robot/README.md

 ### Robot (robot-py)
 This is the robot controller.
 It hooks into the server and sends the processed data to its servos and other mechanisms, as well as sending processed monitoring data such as cameras and sensors back to the server.

-## Mock (not available)
-Mock is a camera mocker that allows you to send fake video streams -- useful for testing the project

-## Overlay (not available)
-Overlay hooks into the cameras and adds extra data into the video stream

 ## Specifications
 A position is a set of two numbers (x, y) between 0 - 100.